I move amendment No. 1:

 I accept that.
 The other question relates to the advice that the Minister mentioned was provided by the chief medical officer of the Department.
 Has that advice been published?
-Is that also privileged information?
+Is it also privileged information?

 I think we are.
-Various people in the House will get legal and medical advice and perhaps everyone will disclose from where they get their legal and medical advice.
+Various Senators in the House will get legal and medical advice and perhaps everyone might disclose from where they get their legal and medical advice.
 I get mine from the chief medical officer.
 The chief medical officer's advice comes in many forms, including verbal form in engagements and meetings.
-I am confident he is satisfied it is the correct wording to use.
+I am confident that he is satisfied it is the correct wording to use.
 I am satisfied the Attorney General is satisfied it is the correct wording to use and that the Government has approved the wording after careful consideration.
 I appreciate we are at odds on this with regard to the place we are now in, which is that I am pleased we have repealed the eighth amendment and the Senator opposed it, as absolutely is his right.
 We are now in a post-eighth environment, however, where the appropriate language matches what the people of Ireland voted for.
 It is appropriate, when the foetus has not reached viability and two doctors have decided there is a serious risk to the life or the health of a woman, for a termination to proceed.

 This is concerning.
 I get that the Minister might make a decision to be no more specific than he has been about the source of his legal advice.
-If it is from the Attorney General that is fair enough.
+If it is from the Attorney General, which is fair enough.
 Regarding the doctors, I can only ask the Minister to share with us which doctors are informing him.
 He mentioned the chief medical officer.
 I take that as his reply.

 The Minister said I was being selective.
 I do not think I was being selective; I was being specific.
 I am very well aware there are grounds in sections 9(1)(a), (b) and (c).
-I do not see how sections 9(1)(a) and (b) change the question of whether the right word here is "appropriate" or "necessary".
+I do not see how sections 9(1)(a) and (b) change the question of whether the right word is "appropriate" or "necessary".
 I do not think I was avoiding any inconvenient facts in not delaying the debate.
 Nobody would want me to read out each of those lines.
-The point is that in section 10, the word used is "necessary" and in section 9 the word used is "appropriate" but it occurs in a section that is discussing medical assessment.
+The point is that in section 10 the word used is "necessary" and in section 9 the word used is "appropriate" but it occurs in a section that is discussing medical assessment.
 Medicine is either objective or it is not.
-If it is the case that "appropriate" is here because there is an element of choice coming into this the Minister should come out and say it.
-In other words, as I said earlier, there are the section 12 grounds for abortion, which have nothing to do with medicine, although it is being delivered in a medical context.
+If it is the case that "appropriate" is included because there is an element of choice coming into this the Minister should come out and say it.
+In other words, as I said, there are the section 12 grounds for abortion, which have nothing to do with medicine, although it is being delivered in a medical context.
 It is elective and not in any way intended to be life saving, health saving or therapeutic, if we want to use that word, as most of us here are laypersons.

-Of course there is subjectivity in medicine every day of the week.
+Of course, there is subjectivity in medicine every day of the week.
 This is about trusting clinicians to make judgments.
-We just had a discussion on the previous section about the variety of scenarios doctors may find themselves in, having to make decisions where there could be a very serious risk to the health of the woman.
+We just had a discussion on the previous section about the variety of scenarios in which doctors may find themselves, having to make decisions where there could be a very serious risk to the health of the woman.
 Doctors have to make decisions.
 The word "necessary" removes medical judgment.
 What "appropriate" does is protect such medical judgments.
 The Senator is right.
 In section 10 we reference "immediately necessary" as a higher bar due to the fact that under the section, one doctor is allowed to carry out a termination because it is in a very exceptional circumstance and emergency.
 We have the balance entirely right.
 In the section where it is the exceptional emergency circumstance and there is one doctor, the immediately necessary bar is applied.
 In the section where we are speaking about clinical judgment being reached by two doctors and a woman, "appropriate" is the correct word because it protects such judgments.
-I do not believe we are going to agree on this and I do not wish to go around the houses on it but my view is that "necessary" would remove medical judgment in the situation whereas "appropriate" would protect and allow it.
+I do not believe we are going to agree on this issue and do not wish to go around the houses on it but my view is that "necessary" would remove medical judgment in the situation whereas "appropriate" would protect and allow it.

 Does the Minister have anything further to add?